chloe-glowy/free-time-helper/blog/initial-thoughts.md

 I'm thinking of starting a new project called Free Time Helper.
 In this article, I will have two parts:

-1. What are the core use cases?
+1. What is the project?
+What are the core use cases?
-2. What are the APIs? i.e., what is the core of the architecture?
+2. What are the APIs?
+What is the core of the architecture?

 ## Use Cases